Bharatiya Janata Party campaign for the 2019 Indian general election

-The Bharatiya Janata Party (BJP) is one of the two major political parties in India and has been the ruling party since the 16th Lok Sabha.
+The Bharatiya Janata Party (BJP) is one of India's two largest national political parties and was the ruling party at the time of the 2019 general election, having held power since the 16th Lok Sabha in 2014.
 It was seeking re-election in the 2019 parliamentary election as the leading party of the National Democratic Alliance, with Narendra Modi as its Prime Ministerial candidate and party president Amit Shah as the campaign chief.

 Background

-The campaign follows the successful campaign in 2014, where the BJP won a majority of the seats in the Lok Sabha.
+The campaign followed the party's successful 2014 general election campaign, in which the BJP won 282 seats — a clear majority in the 543-seat Lok Sabha.

 On 26 December 2018, Party President Amit Shah announced the leadership teams for the BJP's campaign in seventeen states.

-The BJP released its manifesto, titled Sankalp Patra on 8 April.
+The BJP released its manifesto, titled Sankalp Patra, on 8 April 2019.